Emsu/MQTTS/README.md

 conda install pytorch==1.10.1 torchvision==0.11.2 torchaudio==0.10.1 cudatoolkit=11.3 -c pytorch -c conda-forge
 pip install -r requirements.txt  # must be conda pip
 ```
-(Update) You may need to create an access token to use the speaker embedding of pyannote as they updated their policy.
+(Update) You may need to create a [huggingface access token](https://huggingface.co/settings/tokens) to use the speaker embedding of pyannote as they updated their policy.
+Accept the policy [here](https://huggingface.co/pyannote/embedding).
+A hugginface account is required.
+Login via the [huggingface-cli](https://huggingface.co/docs/huggingface_hub/installation).

 If that's the case follow the [pyannote repo](https://github.com/pyannote/pyannote-audio) and change every `Inference("pyannote/embedding", window="whole")` accordingly.

 2. Download the pretrained phonemizer checkpoint